Privacy Policy

 3. How We Store It

-• Merchant-identifying fields (business name, location, and related PII) are encrypted at rest using AES-256-GCM at the application layer before being written to the database.
+• Merchant-identifying fields (business name, location, and related PII) and all enrichment data are encrypted at rest using AES-256-GCM at the application layer before being written to the database.

 • All data in transit is encrypted using TLS 1.2 or higher.
 HTTP Strict Transport Security (HSTS) is enforced with a 2-year max-age and preload.